 I also occasionally use JT65 digimode.
 While not exactly a conversational QSO mode, it's supposed to be a good weak signal mode -- even though at this point I haven't found it, for some reason, to be better at working weaker signals than I can work on PSK31.
 One thing for sure, you don't have to be a fast typist to use JT65 effectively and JT65 will probably never be a Field Day operating mode that will garner a lot of points unless they change the standard format used for QSOs while operating JT65.

 I also like to make antennas.
 So far I have built and use the following antennas: 160 meter band doublet fed with 450 ohm line (makes a great all-band antenna with a tuner), a 1/2 wave dipole resonant on 60 meters (makes a great 30 meter antenna as well with a tuner), a resonant on 60 meters end-fed half wave antenna (made the antenna matching unit for this one which was fun to do and I highly recommend it as a project), an end-fed-resonant-on-10-meters half wavelength vertical -- using a section of 450 ohm window line as the matching stub -- that works well on PSK31.
-Also, some mono-band dipoles for 30, 20, 40 and 60 meters, an end fed half waveantenna for 20 meters and a multiband 30/20 meter (links at the end of the 20 meter section)and a similar antenna for 12 and 17 meters for use in portable operation.
+Also, some portable mono-band dipoles for 60, 40, 30, 20, 17, and 12 meters as well as various antennas for the 2 meter band and the 70 cm band.

-I currently have submitted forms for the following award certificates issued by QRPARCI (www.qrparci.org): 1000-Mile-per-Watt award on the following bands: 10, 12, 15, 17, 20, 30, and 40 meter bands.
-Currently, that is 7 bands with at least one (most of them I have several) thousand mile per watt CW contacts on each band.
+I currently hold QRPARCI (www.qrparci.org): 1000-Mile-per-Watt awards on the following bands: 10, 12, 15, 17, 20, 30, and 40 meter bands.
+At this point that is 7 bands with at least one (most of them I have several) thousand mile per watt CW contacts on each band.
 I also have a WAC (worked all continents) award on 30 meters using QRP power & CW only.
-Additionally, I just completed a 300 Grid Squares on 30 meters CW QRP award and also a DX QRP Award on 30 meters, in which I worked 100 countries via QRP on the 30 meter band alone, all using only one mode - CW.
+Additionally, I just completed 400 Grid Squares on 30 meters and have received my CW QRP 400th Grid Square award -- again, all CW and all QRP.
+I also have a DX QRP Award on 30 meters, in which I worked 100 countries via QRP on the 30 meter band alone, all using only one mode - CW.
+Up to this point 30 meters has been the band that I have made the greatest number of contacts.
+I am also active in the Straight Key Century Club - member number: 10535T - an excellent club that promotes the use of CW.
+I am a CW fan and operate CW for the vast majority of the contacts I have made in Ham Radio.
+Please check out the SKCC at: www.skccgroup.com

 As a final note on this biography, after over 10 years as an active ham I can't help but imagine what the ham bands in general would be like if hams actually followed this rule in the FCC's Part 97 regulations: